-We recommend a mix of mutual funds for your Roth IRA for several reasons:
+I recommend a mix of mutual funds for your Roth IRA for several reasons:

 - Many mutual fund companies will allow you to start investing through your Roth IRA with as little as $50 per month, so there’s no need to put off opening your account until you have "enough money" to start investing.

 - Mutual funds allow you to use the power of the stock market’s long history of growth without taking on the risk of single stock investing.

 - Mutual funds are managed by teams of investing professionals whose job is to make sure the mutual fund performs at the highest level possible.